ahupowerdns/ssd/werving.md

-The Advanced Research Centre QuTech, currently housed at TU Delft, is seeking to move quantum computing and quantum communications from the theorertical to the engineering stage.
+The Advanced Research Centre QuTech, currently housed at TU Delft, is seeking to move quantum computing and quantum communications from the theoretical to the engineering stage.
 Quantum research in Delft is at the forefront of new developments with seminal breakthroughs in superconductor- and semiconductor-based qubits, the discovery of the Majorana fermion, and the recent demonstration of teleportation over a distance.